-Students who are admitted to our Program receive a competitive four-year funding package from various sources including awards, scholarships and research assistantships.
+Students who are admitted to our Program receive a competitive four-year funding package.
 International students also receive a PhD tuition grant that covers the difference between domestic and international tuition.
 There is no formal application process.

 The current minimum PhD funding package is $27,700 per year.
 This amount will increase significantly if students win an Ontario Graduate Scholarship, SSHRC Fellowship, and other eligible scholarships.